hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 ### Moving to neural networks

+- TODO: Then, we move to a more complex, nonlinear version of the score function.
+But the rest of the ideas (loss, optimisation problem) stay the same.

 {{< figure src="/images/writing/tensorflow-artistic-style/neural-network.svg" title="An example neural network image." >}}

 ### And finally, convolutional neural networks

-## Theory behind particular algorithm we're going to use
+- TODO: Turns out we can get much better performance with far fewer parameters by exploiting the fact that we have a 2D image.

-- TODO: Summarise the Gatys, et al. paper for the core idea.
+- TODO: Summarise the Simonyan, et al. paper to motivate transfer learning.

+## Returning to the style transfer optimisation problem

-- TODO: Summarise the Simonyan, et al. paper for the technicalities of image recognition.
+- TODO: Summarise the Gatys, et al. paper for the core ideas, problem statement and solution methodology.
+Point out that the loss function can be a CNN iteself!

-## Implementation of the model in TensorFlow
+## Implementation of the model in Keras and TensorFlow

 - TODO: Step through the more crucial portions of the implementation on GitHub.